 Thinking, Fast and Slow by Daniel Kahneman

+Though published in 2011, Thinking Fast and Slow has made a comeback online.
 For a factual read that will keep you interested with its complexities, this International Bestseller by psychologist Daniel Kahneman is a must.
 Exploring how we make decisions and offering a fresh take on how the human mind works, it’s an intriguing read that encourages new perspectives.

 The Midnight Library by Matt Haig

 The City Inside by Samit Basu

 This dystopian sci-fi tells a story of a near-future reality, described by critics as "funny, relatable, supremely clever and deeply political".
 It will get you thinking about how far from our current reality the story really is.